 Historic Oakland Cemetery - The flowers are bursting with color, and they look magnificent against the aging tombstones of our cities historical figures.
 Bring a picnic and explore!
 They also have free tours through their mobile apps.

 Piedmont Park - Awesome open play spaces, a great lake where you can capture a picture perfect skyline selfie, and one of Atlanta's best playgrounds.
 We also like to watch the dogs play at the dog park at Piedmont Park, and if the timing is right you can catch free live music while the sunsets behind the Atlanta skyline near Park tavern.
-Concerts take place every Sunday in Piedmont Park at 7pm.
+Free concerts take place every Sunday in the Park Tavern tent adjacent to Piedmont Park from 7:30p to 11p.

 Atlantic Station.
 Check out the seasonal free events in Central Park from the Spooky Film Festival in fall, to holiday lights in the winter and outdoor movies during summertime.
-We love Movies in Central Park in the summer, as well!
+Movies in Central Park in the summer is always so much fun and there are discounted offers by area restaurants too.

 The Goat Farm - The Goat Farm served as District 12 in the second Hunger Games movie.
 It is also home to several art studios and a wonderful place to let the kids let off some steam while you snap a few shots.